 • Help from an experienced WebEx event producer

-While all of the above features point to a highly reliable and capable webinar solution, it is worth noting that their website does not contain any pricing information for their WebEx Events & Webcasting product.
-To get any pricing information, potential clients must reach out to their sales team by filling out a form on the official WebEx site.
+While all of these features point to a highly reliable and capable video conferencing and webinar solution, it is worth noting that their website does not contain any pricing information for their WebEx Events and Webcasting product.
+To get any pricing information for even basic video conferencing, potential clients must reach out to their sales team by filling out a form on the official WebEx site.

 Similar to MegaMeeting, the only things R-HUB invited meeting attendees need to follow your webinar are an internet connection for the video feed and a telephone line for audio.
 R-HUB uses their server to make it as effortless and easy as possible for your attendees to attend your online event using the browser on their devices, including mobile devices, laptops, and desktop computers.
 However, you cannot hold an R-HUB webinar without their proprietary hardware.

 Some of the main features of R-HUB webinars include:

 ClickMeeting is one of the most well-designed and capable webinar hosting solutions out there; however, its screen sharing feature does not deliver the same level of performance as seen in most of its closest rivals.